 Objective groups

-Larger games organize their objectives into objective groups — named sections that follow the flow of the room.
+Larger games organize their objectives into groups — named sections that follow the flow of the room.
 When a game uses groups, the panel shows group tabs and a progress stepper so you can jump straight to the area the team is working in.

 Saved hints